mddazure/azure-vwan-microhack/README.md

 ![image](images/scenario-4-useast-routetables.png)

-We must also ensure that the Shared Services VNET connection and the Branch connection, which are connected to the West Europe Hub, *also* propagate to the RT-Shared-useast table.
+:exclamation: We must also ensure that the Shared Services VNET connection and the Branch connection, which are connected to the West Europe Hub, *also* propagate to the RT-Shared-useast table.

-For the Shared Services VNET, this is configured on the connection, and we will use the Shared label which groups the RT-Shared tables in both hubs.
+For the **Shared Services VNET**, this is configured on the connection, and we will use the Shared label which groups the RT-Shared tables in both hubs.

 In the microhack-vwan view, select Virtual network connections.
 Expand the connections on microhack-we-hub, click the elipsis at the end of the services-vnet row and select Edit.
 In the Propagate to labels drop-down, select both default and Shared labels, and click Confirm.

 ![image](images/scenario-4-edit-shared.png)

-To let the Branch route propagate accross to the East US Hub, the Branches setting in the Propagations tab of RT-Shared-we must be updated.
+To let the **Branch** route propagate accross to the East US Hub, the Branches setting in the Propagations tab of RT-Shared-we, the Shared table in the **West Europe** hub, must be updated.
 Edit RT-Shared-we, click the Propgations tab.
 Under Branches (Site VPN/ExpressRoute/User VPN) ensure both default and Shared are selected.
 Click Create.

 ![image](images/scenario-4-edit-branch.png)